 The ECHO staff have a variety of rich experiences, skills, and knowledge to draw from.
-In addition to the general support any ECHO team member desires to provide, there are several staff you may interact with regularly.
+You may interact regularly with the Farm, AT, Seed Bank, and Propagation Managers.
+In addition to the general support any ECHO team member desires to provide, you will also interact often with the following: